Dayana-N/AutoMarket-PP4/README.md

 4. Email host password.
 - Scroll down to Buildpacks.
 The buildpacks will install further dependencies that are not included in the requirements.txt.
 For this project, the buildpack required is Python
 - From the tab above select the deploy section.
 - The deployment method for this project is GitHub.
-Once selected, confirm that we want to connect to GitHub, search for the repository name and click connect to connect the Heroku app to our GitHub code.
+Once selected, confirm that we want to connect to GitHub, search for the repository name, and click connect to connect the Heroku app to our GitHub code.
 - Scroll further down to the deploy section where automatic deploys can be enabled, which means that the app will update every time code is pushed to GitHub.
 Click deploy and wait for the app to be built.
 Once this is done, a message should appear letting us know that the app was successfully deployed with a view button to see the app.
 ### Creating a fork
 1. Navigate to the [repository](https://github.com/Dayana-N/AutoMarket-PP4)